Alex Call Player Props: Nationals vs. Rockies

 |Games w/1+ RBI

-- The Rockies had the last-ranked team ERA among all MLB pitching staffs (5.08).
+- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks 26th in MLB.

-- The Rockies gave up 184 total home runs last season (1.1 per game) to rank 21st in baseball.
+- The Rockies' 5.29 team ERA ranks 24th among all MLB pitching staffs.

-- The Rockies are sending Urena (0-1) to make his second start of the season.
+- Rockies pitchers combine to rank 22nd in baseball in home runs surrendered (11 total, 1.4 per game).

-- The right-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the San Diego Padres while giving up hits.
+- In his last time out on Sunday, the lefty threw six innings against the San Diego Padres, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.